How To Reduce Taxable Income Legally

 Strategy 1: Max Retirement Contributions First

-Traditional 401(k) or 403(b): Up to $23,500 in 2026.
-For a worker in the 22% federal bracket + 5% state = 27% combined:
+Traditional 401(k) or 403(b): Up to $23,500 in 2026 (IRS Publication 15-T).
+For a worker in the 22% federal + 5% state = 27% combined rate:

-- $23,500 × 27% = $6,345 in annual tax savings
+- $23,500 × 27% = $6,345 in combined annual tax savings

 - Net cost of funding $23,500 in retirement: only $17,155

-- Single: $79,000 (full deduction) to $89,000 (phase-out in 2026)
+- Single filers: $79,000 (full deduction) to $89,000 (phased out) in 2026

 - Married Filing Jointly: $126,000 to $146,000

-Combined 401(k) + IRA: $23,500 + $7,000 = $30,500 total pre-tax retirement savings
+Combined 401(k) + IRA Maximum: $23,500 + $7,000 = $30,500 total pre-tax retirement savings

 - Combined tax savings at 27%: $8,235/year

-The $50+ Catch-Up Opportunity:
+The 50+ Catch-Up Opportunity

 Workers aged 50 and over can contribute an additional $7,500 to their 401(k) and $1,000 to their IRA — totaling $39,500/year in retirement contributions.
-At the 27% combined rate, the tax savings are $10,665/year.
+At a 27% combined rate, tax savings reach $10,665/year.
+The catch-up provision was specifically designed to help later-career workers accelerate savings.

 Strategy 2: Health Savings Account — Triple-Tax Advantage

-2026 HSA Limits:
+2026 HSA Contribution Limits:

-- Individual HDHP: $4,300/year ($5,300 if 55+)
+- Individual HDHP coverage: $4,300/year ($5,300 if age 55+)

-- Family HDHP: $8,550/year ($9,550 if 55+)
+- Family HDHP coverage: $8,550/year ($9,550 if age 55+)

-What Qualifies as an HDHP in 2026:
+What Qualifies as an HDHP in 2026 (IRS minimums):

 - Minimum deductible: $1,650 (individual), $3,300 (family)